Texas Holdem Rules - Learn the Basic Rules of Texas Holdem Poker

-Holdem is most wide spread in its no-limit form, but is also often played as pot or fixed limit.
+Holdem is most wide spread in its no-limit form but is also often played as pot or fixed limit.

 When the blinds are posted each player is dealt two cards face down.
 After that it's time for the first betting round.

 When all the remaining players have contributed an equal amount to the pot, the flop is dealt.
 Three cards are placed face up on the board.

 This is followed by the turn - a fourth community card dealt face up - and a third round of betting.

-The river and the showdown
+The River and the Showdown

+When the fifth community card called the river is dealt the final betting round takes place.
 If more than one player is still in the hand after the betting is finished, there's a showdown.